fxing79/Simulations/README.md

 # Simulations
-collection of all my finan-simulation experiments
+collection of my finan-simulation experiments

 --position--
 in the long run only the green line survive;